FranGomezVenegas/TRFE-ComponentsV1/my-incidents/README.md

 ## Versioning track

-v0.0.2 image extension is png, not webp
+v0.0.2 image extension is png, not webp v0.0.3 label for dialog on closing fixed, should say close it. confirm button is dynamic, once the ticket was confirmed then no longer appears
 ## Tooling configs

 For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.